 The Department of Physics offers graduate work leading to the Master of Science and Doctor of Philosophy degrees.
 Futhermore, the faculty in all research groups are strongly committed to enriching the undergraduate experience by providing opportunities for undergraduates to fully participate in cutting-edge research projects working alongside faculty and graduate students.

 Intended primarily as preparation for graduate work in one of the physical sciences or for those who desire a career in the physical sciences, the professional option provides a sound background in the fundamentals of physics and mathematics.

 This option requires a minimum of 16 credits in the declared area and is designed for those students who desire a firm background in mathematics and physics coupled with a concentration in another discipline.
 Example declared areas are chemistry, biology, computer science, engineering, environmental studies, pre-law, pre-med, business, marketing, material science, optics, or technical writing.
-Each student will work out a specific coordinated program with their physics advisor and an advisor in the declared area.
-The 16 credits of coursework in the declared area must be 100 level or higher and approved by the student's physics advisor.
-Courses at the 100 level will be approved as needed to allow the student to obtain the appropriate prerequisites for 200 and higher level courses in the declared area.
+Each student will work out a specific coordinated program with their physics advisor.
+Coursework in the declared area must be approved by the physics department.
+At least 13 credits of coursework in the declared area should be 300 level or higher.
+Courses at the 100 or 200 level may be approved to allow the student to obtain the appropriate prerequisites for 300 and higher level courses in the declared area.

 This option is intended primarily as preparation for secondary school teachers.
 Teaching options require a teaching minor from the list under the Department of Education.
 However, the only teaching minor that can be completed within 128 credits is Mathematics.
 Please contact the department advisor for specifics on other options.